Finite noncommutative geometries related to $F_p[x]$: Noncommutative geometry of and

 \begin{proposition} For any $\mu\in\F_p^*$, the inherited calculus $\Omega(A_1)$ has $\Omega^i=0$ for $i>1$ and $\Omega^1=A_1\extd x$ with relations

-Moreover, $H^0(A_1)=\F_p$, $H^1(A_1)=\F_p$, spanned by $1$ and $x^{p-1}\extd x$ respectively. \end{proposition} \proof The inherited calculus has the form stated, with $\extd f= (\del f)\extd x$ where
+Moreover, $H_{\rm dR}^0(A_1)=\F_p$, $H_{\rm dR}^1(A_1)=\F_p$, spanned by $1$ and $x^{p-1}\extd x$ respectively. \end{proposition} \proof The inherited calculus has the form stated, with $\extd f= (\del f)\extd x$ where

-We already know $H^0$ from Corollary~\ref{H0Ad} but we can also see this directly.
+We already know $H_{\rm dR}^0$ from Corollary~\ref{H0Ad} but we can also see this directly.
 If $\del f=0$ then $f(x+\mu)=f(x)$.
-But $n\mu=\lambda$ mod $p$ has a solution $n$ for all $\lambda$ so by iteration $f(x+\lambda)=f(x)$ for all $\lambda$.
+But $n\mu=\lambda$ mod $p$ has a solution $n$ for all $\lambda$ so by iteration, $f(x+\lambda)=f(x)$ for all $\lambda$.
 By (\ref{deltaf}), $f(x)$ is determined by its values and we see that these are constant, hence $f$ is a multiple of 1.
-For $H^1$, all 1-forms are closed and if $f\extd x =\extd h$ for some $h(x)$ then $f=\del h=(h(x+\mu)-h(x))/\mu$.
+For $H_{\rm dR}^1$, all 1-forms are closed and if $f\extd x =\extd h$ for some $h(x)$ then $f=\del h=(h(x+\mu)-h(x))/\mu$.
 Clearly this cannot happen for $f$ of degree $p-1$ since $h$ would need degree $p$ which is not possible.
 For smaller degree one can iteratively solve to find $h$ by calculations that are the same as for the trivial 1st cohomology of $\F_p[x]$ with its 1-dimensional calculi.
 The calculus is manifestly inner with $\theta=\mu^{-1}\extd x$. \endproof

-Note that calculi on finite sets correspond to directed graphs and the above calculi correspond to the Cayley graph on $\Z/p\Z$ generated by singleton sets $\{\mu\}\subset \Z/p\Z$.
-The directed graph here has edges of the form $i{\buildrel \mu\over\longrightarrow} i+\mu$ corresponding to a finite difference by a single step size $\mu$ on $\Z/p\Z$.
-It is easy to see from (\ref{xtF}) by a change of variables (shifting by $\mu$) in $\CF$ that
+Note that calculi on finite sets correspond to directed graphs\cite{Ma:gra} and the above calculi correspond to the Cayley graph on $\Z/p\Z$ generated by singleton sets $\{\mu\}\subset \Z/p\Z$.
+The directed graph here has edges of the form $i{\buildrel \mu\over\longrightarrow} i+\mu$ corresponding to a finite difference with step $\mu$ on $\Z/p\Z$.
+It is easy to see from (\ref{xtF}) by a change of variables in $\CF$ that

-which is the fundamental identity of Fourier theory from a practical point of view (that differentiation becomes multiplication by an element of the dual space coordinate algebra).